Preparing For Workplace Fire Emergencies

 In case of an emergency, evacuation can become overwhelmingly difficult especially because everyone is not aware of their individual responsibilities.
 It is important to brief all the people in the workplace about the fire evacuation plan and making them aware of what they are supposed to do in response.
 This can make the evacuation a lot more effective and quicker.
 If there are any employees that require assistance, their escape routes should be adjusted accordingly.

 It is important to communicate fire prevention plans with all the employees and stakeholders.
-A collective effort to minimize fire hazards is more impactful.
+A collective effort to minimise fire hazards is more impactful.
 A fire prevention plan lets all the employees know of their responsibility to identify flammable or combustible material and heat sources to prevent a potential fire.